Skip to main content

 • Chronic wasting disease threatening elk and deer populations across the Greater Yellowstone Ecosystem, with potential impacts on predator-prey dynamics

-• Advanced monitoring systems tracking geothermal activity, volcanic conditions, and climate impacts whilst identifying vulnerable species and implementing resilience strategies for changing environmental conditions
+• Advanced monitoring systems tracking geothermal activity, volcanic conditions, and climate impacts while identifying vulnerable species and implementing resilience strategies for changing environmental conditions

 • Intensive invasive species control including lake trout suppression in Yellowstone Lake using gill netting operations removing over 4 million invasive fish